Back To Search Results

 Renal System

-Hematologic System (1Strong Evidence, 2Limited or Suggestive Evidence)
+1Strong Evidence, 2Limited or Suggestive Evidence:

 TCDD and dioxins profoundly impact multiple hematologic cell lines due to interactions with the AhR pathways.[95][96][97][98][99]
-An increased risk was found in most studies examining Hodgkin and non-Hodgkin lymphomas, with an apparent predilection towards lymphoid malignancies.
+An increased risk was found in the results of most studies examining Hodgkin and non-Hodgkin lymphomas, with an apparent predilection towards lymphoid malignancies.
 The association of TCDD exposure with myeloid malignancies is not well-established and was recommended for further study in the 2016 update to the National Academy of Medicine consensus report.[1][92][100]

 Immunologic System